How Ruskin Bond keeps the magic of boyhood alive

 A writer who reads

 “I still think I am first a reader and then a writer,” he says, at a post-event interview.
-Books, as the poem goes, are his “familiar friends, these timeless tales” that “have been with me since I was ten.”
+Books, as a poem penned by him goes, are his “familiar friends, these timeless tales” that “have been with me since I was ten.”

 This friendship started because he was sent to a very strict school, where boys frequently got beaten.
 “Getting caned first introduced me to books,” he grins.
 The first time Bond was called to the headmaster’s study for a caning, he was advised by a friend to stuff two books down his trousers to minimise the pain.
 So, he did — Shakespeare’s As You Like It and Robert Louis Stevenson’s The Strange Case of Dr Jekyll and Mr Hyde, to be precise.
 The headmaster discovered them, unfortunately, and he did get a painful caning after all.
 But it led to Bond becoming a bookworm who loved reading “Shakespeare, Dickens, Daphne du Maurier, Somerset Maugham,” among others.